 A vast majority of dental schools will require an interview.
-The interview will be similar to that of a job interview and a representative from the school will ask you various questions.
+The interview will be similar to a job interview, and a representative from the school will ask you various questions.
 Your answers to these questions will help the school determine your confidence, how you handle challenges, and how well you work with others.

-During the interview, you are also able to ask any questions or concerns you may have about the school.
-It is important to remember that you will have a better experience if you enjoy the school you are going to and if it meets your personal preferences.
+During the interview, you can also ask any questions or concerns you may have about the school.
+It is important to remember that you will have a better experience if you enjoy the school you go to and meet your personal preferences.
 So, do not be afraid to ask questions that are important to you.

 Getting accepted to a dental school means that you are one step closer to becoming a Dentist.
 You should expect to be in dental school for the next four years.
 Upon completion of dental school, you will get a DDS or a DMD.

-Dental school is loosely split up at the two year mark.
-The first two years of dental school, you can expect to be completing a lot of lab work and working within the classroom.
-The last two years of dental school, you will primarily be working in the field under supervision.
+Dental school is loosely split up at the two-year mark.
+In the first two years of dental school, you can expect to be completing a lot of lab work and working within the classroom.
+For the last two years of dental school, you will primarily be working in the field under supervision.

-Dental school is often described as being quick paced when compared to undergrad.
-This is because students will be introduced to new coursework sometimes on a daily basis and will be expected to keep up.
-It is important to plan to spend a lot of time studying and researching to learn the material properly.
+Dental school is often described as quick-paced compared to undergrad because students are introduced to new coursework daily and are expected to keep up.
+It is essential to plan to spend a lot of time studying and researching to learn the material properly.

-Participating in these opportunities allows you to connect with other people in your field, as well as provides you with real-life experience and learn about things like fee-for-service.
-This helps you understand the type of working environment you will be in and may even help you hone in on your specialty.
+Participating in these opportunities allows you to connect with other people in your field and provides you with real-life experience.
+You will learn about things like fee-for-service to help you understand the type of working environment you will be in and may even help you hone in on your specialty.

 It is important to remember that you do not have to choose a specialty.
-Most dental school students do not go on to choose a specialty and instead become General Dentists.
-However, there are subcategories that are available to students.
+Most dental school students do not go on to select a specialty and instead become General Dentists.
+However, some subcategories are available to students.

-There are ten different specialties that you could choose from.
-These are dental anesthesiology, dental public health, endodontics, oral and maxillofacial pathology, oral and maxillofacial radiology, oral and maxillofacial surgery, orthodontics and dentofacial orthopedics, pediatric dentistry, periodontics, and prosthodontics.
+There are ten different specialties that you could choose.
+These are dental anesthesiology, dental public health, endodontics, oral and maxillofacial pathology, oral and maxillofacial radiology, oral and maxillofacial surgery, orthodontics, dentofacial orthopedics, pediatric dentistry, periodontics, and prosthodontics.
 Choosing a specialty typically means that you will need to have additional education.
-It may also require a specialty licensure.
+It may also require specialty licensure.

 Your dental school can help inform you of what you can expect with the NBDE.
 Students are recommended to study extensively for the exam.
 There are two parts to this exam.
-It is likely that a student will complete the exam when they are in their last two years of dental school.
+A student will likely complete the exam when they are in their last two years of dental school.

-The clinical examination refers to the live-patient examination.
-This is the second part you need to pass in order to apply for your dental license.
+The clinical examination refers to the live-patient examination, the second part to apply for your dental license.
 You will need to have passed the NBDE before you can take the clinical examination.

-You may want to get in touch with the dental board that is in your state.
-This is because requirements and testing procedures can vary by state.
-Your state may not even require a clinical examination in order to apply for your license.
+You may want to get in touch with the dental board in your state because requirements and testing procedures can vary by state.
+Your state may not even require a clinical examination to apply for your license.

 Studying for the clinical version of the exam can prove to be challenging.
-Most individuals who fail the exam did so because they failed a portion of the clinical trial.
-However, there is always the opportunity to take the test again.
+Most individuals who failed the exam did so because they failed a portion of the clinical trial.
+However, there is always the opportunity to retake the test.

-Dentists are part of the medical field and there are many different job types, which are expected to continue growing significantly.
+Dentists are part of the medical field, and there are many different job types, which are expected to continue growing significantly.
 Between a Pediatric Dentist opening, a need for fitting dentures, and Cosmetic Dentistry, there are no limits to a job alert that you might stumble across.
 Even during the time of COVID -19, there is an increase in the need for healthcare professionals.
-However, some states may be set lower or higher than the average growth rate.
-This means that graduates who successfully earn their license will have a positive job outlook.
-The majority of Dentists that practice are considered general practitioners.
+However, some states may be set lower or higher than the average growth rate so that graduates who successfully earn their license will have a positive job outlook.
+The majority of practicing dentists are considered general practitioners.

-Hospital Dentists work alongside physicians to help patients who may be suffering from various medical conditions that are affecting their mouth.
+Hospital Dentists work alongside physicians to help patients suffering from various medical conditions affecting their mouths.
 They may work in an emergency room or an operating room.
-These types of Dentists generally have more training in a hospital setting and are interested in medicine, as well as patient care.
+These types of Dentists generally have more training in a hospital setting and are interested in medicine and patient care.

-Even if you do not want to be a full time Dentist and work in an established practice, there are still other options.
-Don’t be afraid to browse different job postings, as something else might peak your interest.
+Even if you do not want to be a full-time Dentist and work in an established practice, there are still other options.
+Don’t be afraid to browse different job postings, as something else might pique your interest.
 Perhaps you decide against being an endodontist or working in oral surgery.
 Instead, you could still have a dental opportunity as a Dental Hygienist or a Dental Assistant.

-Dentists provide their patients with high quality dental services.
-If you are interested in dentistry, the first step is to do more research about the field and experience it for itself.
+Dentists provide their patients with high-quality dental services.
+If you are interested in dentistry, the first step is to research the field and experience it for itself.
 Focus your classes on your interests and follow this guide to help you along your journey in dentistry.